 16.17.3 include in the explanatory notes thereto principal assumptions and risks; and

-16.18 Each Club relegated into the Championship from the Premier League shall by 30 June in the years of its relegation submit to The League:
+16.18 Each Club relegated or promoted into the League shall by 30 June in the year of its promotion or relegation submit to The League:

 16.18.2 Future Financial Information commencing from 1 August in the year of its promotion and expiring at the Club’s next accounting reference date after the end of the following season; and